 Treatment slows the progression of glaucoma, but even then, 15-20% of patients will lose their vision in at least one eye within 20 years.
 In some cases, glaucoma treatments can improve vision even though the damage to the optic nerve is considered permanent.
-At the very least, treatment will prevent further damage to the optic nerve and peripheral vision.
+At the very least, the goal of glaucoma treatment will prevent further damage to the optic nerve and peripheral vision.

 Without treatment, glaucoma will inevitably result in some vision loss and possibly blindness.

 A consultation at EyeSight Hawaii is the first step in your journey to improved vision.
-Consultations are used to verify whether or not you are at risk for vision loss due to glaucoma.
+Consultations are used to verify whether or not you are at risk of loss of vision due to glaucoma.

 During your consultation, one of our experienced surgeons will examine your eyes and ask about your risk factors for glaucoma.
-If you are nearsighted, have a past eye injury, a family history of glaucoma, diabetes, or a history of vascular shock, you are more at risk for developing glaucoma.
+If you are nearsighted, have a past eye injury, have a family history of glaucoma caused by diabetes, or have a history of vascular shock, you are more at risk for developing glaucoma.
 African Americans are also six times more likely to develop glaucoma.

-The surgeon will go over your options so that you feel comfortable and confident before your procedure.
-The consultation is also a great time to ask any questions you may have about the treatment and provides you with the opportunity to get to know your doctor.
+The glaucoma specialist will go over your options so that you feel comfortable and confident before your procedure.
+The consultation is also a great time for glaucoma patients to ask any questions they may have about the treatment and provides you with the opportunity to get to know your doctor.

-Some glaucoma surgeries use lasers to lower the intraocular pressure, while others are done manually.
-Laser treatments, like all glaucoma procedures, are used to help fluid drain from the eye.
-Laser is also a cheaper, less invasive alternative to traditional surgery.
+Some glaucoma surgeries use lasers to lower the intraocular pressure, while others require a surgical process.
+Laser therapy, like all glaucoma procedures, helps fluid drain from the eye.
+Laser surgery is also a cheaper, less invasive alternative to traditional surgery.

 A trabeculectomy is a manual type of glaucoma surgery used to treat open-angle glaucoma.
-The surgeon creates a tiny opening in the top of the eye, under the eyelid.
+For this form of glaucoma, the surgeon creates a tiny opening in the top of the eye, under the eyelid.
 This opens the drainage system of the eye so that the eye fluid flows more freely.

-Another type of surgery, called glaucoma implant surgery, is used to treat congenital glaucoma, neovascular glaucoma, and glaucoma caused by an injury.
+Another type of surgery, called glaucoma implant surgery, treats congenital glaucoma, neovascular glaucoma, and glaucoma caused by an injury.
 During this procedure, a surgeon places a tiny tube and plate into the white of the eye.
 This tube drains extra fluid and lowers eye pressure.